top of page

 2024

-Perched above Manly’s shoreline, this penthouse was reimagined as a coastal Airbnb retreat—anchored in brand clarity and thoughtful spatial flow.
-Airy, light-filled and tailored, it adopts a contemporary adaptation of coastal mid-century modern style suited to the building’s historical narrative and bathroom architecture.
+Perched above Manly’s shoreline, this property was reimagined as a coastal Airbnb retreat—anchored in brand clarity and thoughtful spatial flow.
+Airy, light-filled and tailored, it adopts a contemporary adaptation of coastal mid-century modern style suited to the building’s historical narrative and architecture.

 bottom of page